r-spatialecology/landscapemetrics/README.md

 best case even contribute code, we warmly welcome to do so\!
 For more information see [CONTRIBUTING](CONTRIBUTING.md).

-Maintainers and contributors must follow this repositoryâ€™s [CODE OF CONDUCT](CODE_OF_CONDUCT.md).
+Maintainers and contributors must follow this repository’s [CODE OF CONDUCT](CODE_OF_CONDUCT.md).

 ### References